oatlog/oatlog/doc/extended_abstract/main.typ

 the e-graph that matters rather than the number of steps, with oatlog achieving a large speedup on `fuel3-math`.

+Oatlog is in-progress work and is missing many features of the egglog language.
+This is well illustrated by the egglog test suite, with oatlog passing 16 of the 93 tests.
+Almost all test failures are due to oatlog not yet implementing extraction, `:merge`, or rulesets.
+The fact that oatlog currently runs all rules together prevents `(check <expr>)` from being implementable, so as a temporary workaround it is therefore compiled to a no-op.
+Since `check` is crucial for tests, we instead verify oatlog's correctness by executing it and egglog in lockstep and comparing the number of e-nodes in each relation after each application of rules.

 = Ongoing work and key optimizations

 As oatlog is ongoing work we have up to this point mostly focused on basics, but there are many